-If you can bear to prise yourself away from Pai, be sure to wear fully protective clothing (including your feet) and a decent crash helmet as the first 40km of this journey are probably the most treacherous on the Mae Hong Son Loop.
+If you can bear to prise yourself away from Pai, be sure to wear full protective clothing (including your feet) and a decent crash helmet as the first 40km of this journey is probably the most treacherous on the Mae Hong Son Loop.

-After that it tends to get a bit easier but there are a whopping 762 bends to contend with along the way.
+After that, it tends to get a bit easier but there are a whopping 762 bends to contend with along the way.
 It’s all good fun though.
-There is lots to see and do on the way including the Tha Pai Memorial Bridge.
+There’s lots to see and do on the way including the Tha Pai Memorial Bridge.
 You will find it 9km along from Pai on the way to Chiang Mai.
 It was built in World War Two by Japanese soldiers and is a very popular place to take some amazing photographs.